mobxjs/mobx-state-tree/docs/API/README.md

 ▸ **maybe**<`IT`>(type: *`IT`*): `IMaybe`<`IT`>

-Maybe will make a type nullable, and also optional.
+`types.maybe` - Maybe will make a type nullable, and also optional.
 The value `undefined` will be used to represent nullability.
-*__alias__*: types.maybe

 **Type parameters:**